 P.O.
 Box 239

-Kelly E. Fish is Associate Professor of Computer & Information Technology and Director of the International Business Resource Center (IBRC) at Arkansas State University (ASU) in Jonesboro, Arkansas, USA.
+Kelly E. Fish is a Professor of Computer & Information Technology and Director of the International Business Resource Center (IBRC) at Arkansas State University (ASU) in Jonesboro, Arkansas, USA.
 He holds a Master of International Management degree from the Thunderbird School of Global Management and a Ph.D. in Business Administration from the University of Mississippi.
 He was awarded the NASBITE CGBP credential in 2009.
 Dr. Fish teaches global e-commerce and international business at ASU and has been a visiting professor at University of Caen in France and University of Salzburg for Applied Sciences in Austria.
 He has taught in ASU study abroad courses throughout Europe, South America and Asia.

 As Director of ASU’s IBRC Dr. Fish provides leadership for its mission of enhancing the global competence of the residents living in the Arkansas Delta Region (ADR) by improving the teaching of international business at ASU and, assisting ADR businesses in learning to export products or services.
 In this position he has administered BIE grants while working with other international business faculty to redesign ASU’s IB curriculum at the undergraduate and MBA level.
 He has traveled throughout Arkansas participating in export seminars and consulting with businesses wanting to grow sales internationally.
 Additionally, he serves as an expert consultant for "ExportTech” conducted by the US Commercial Service Office in Little Rock and has led trade missions to China.